-Archaeologists Have Discovered A Mummy In Peru That Has Been Extraordinarily Well-Preserved for 1,000 Years
+Archaeologists Have Discovered A Mummy In Peru That Has Been Extraordinarily Well Preserved For 1,000 Years

-Archaeologists have just excavated a large area in Pachacamac, Peru and discovered a 1,000-year-old mummy that is extremely well-preserved which is a rarity given its age.
+Archaeologists have just excavated a large area in Pachacamac, Peru, and discovered a 1,000-year-old mummy that is extremely well preserved, which is a rarity given its age.
 A study conducted by the Université libre de Bruxelles’s Centre for Archaeological Research (CReA-Patrimoine) has further confirmed that this region of Peru was once a heavily frequented pilgrimage site during the time of the great Inca empire.

-As Phys.org report, the discovery of the Peruvian mummy was a happy surprise for archaeologists who had spent a full nine weeks of excavations in Pachacamac before they found the deceased individual.
+As Phys.org reports, the discovery of the Peruvian mummy was a happy surprise for archaeologists who had spent a full nine weeks of excavations in Pachacamac before they found the deceased individual.
 While carbon-14 dating has not been conducted as of yet, the style of the mummy points to a burial between the years 1000 and 1200 AD, according to Professor Peter Eeckhout.

 “The deceased is still wrapped in the enormous funeral bundle that served as a coffin.
 Discoveries like this one are exceptionally scarce, and this mummy is incredibly well preserved.
-Samples were collected for carbon-14 dating, but the area in which it was discovered and the type of tomb suggest this individual was buried between 1000 and 1200 AD.
+Samples were collected for carbon-14 dating, but the area in which it was discovered and the type of tomb suggest this individual was buried between 1000 and 1200 AD.”

 The recent archaeological excavations in Peru have been diligently conducted by Professor Eeckhout for the Ychsma project.
 During their study, archaeologists explored a local sanctuary that was specially built for local residents’ ancestors who once lived in the area.